kontainapp/km/docs/build.md

 ### Building with Docker

 Note: to install docker run `sudo dnf install moby-engine`.
+Read the instructions at https://docs.docker.com/install/linux/linux-postinstall/ to run docker without being root.
+If you didn't reboot, run `sudo service docker start`.

 To build with docker, make sure `docker` and  `make` are installed, and run